The best way to get rid of pantry moths is by preventing an infestation in the first place. But isn’t that the way it goes with most household pests?

 Pantry moths don’t just make their homes in the crevices and corners of your cupboards: they lay eggs in your dry goods, too, where they’ll hatch into larvae, grow into pupae, and eventually burst forth as moths.

 Unfortunately, during the larval and pupal stage, they’re nearly indistinguishable from, say, grains of brown rice or quinoa.
-You know what that means, right?
+Do you know what that means?
 Yep, you’ve probably eaten them before.

 Throw Away Opened Dry Goods

-If you’ve found one pantry moth, you can pretty much rest assured there are several more.
-You should also assume they’ve been busy reproducing in any opened dry goods (flours, whole grains, cereals, etc.), so your choice is to eat them or toss them.
+If you’ve found one pantry moth, you can rest assured there are several more.
+You should also assume they’ve been busy reproducing in any opened dry goods, so your choice is to eat them or toss them.

 Clean the Pantry Properly

-Be sure to wash and dry the outside of all food storage containers before returning them to your clean pantry, even the ones which show no signs of infestation.
+Don’t reinfect your shelves now that you’ve worked to get rid of pantry moths!
+Be sure to wash and dry all food storage containers before returning them to your clean pantry, even the ones that show no signs of infestation.
 Washing will ensure that you’re not overlooking hidden eggs.

 Wait to Restock